Dadaatje99/Piimaging-512-2-analysis/README.md

 This code should be installed on the computer used for performing the measurements.

 ### How to Use the Code
-1. Ensure the code is installed and accessible on the measurement computer.
+1. Ensure the code is installed on the measurement computer.
 2. To run the code, simply provide the correct path to the directory where the data is stored.
 3. Always use the **single measurement** option to ensure that all images are placed into one folder.